GastonADiaz/DIY-Self-Balancing-robot-/README.md

   <i>First video in real life</i>
 </p>

 In the second video,you can see the balancing robot in action.
-It responds to an external force—in this case, my hands—and demonstrates its ability to maintain balance despite this disturbance.
+It responds to an external force (in this case, my hands) and demonstrates its ability to maintain balance despite this disturbance.

 <p align="center">
   <img src="https://github.com/user-attachments/assets/ed90cd9e-4bbd-46cb-b7f3-3a0466aa61aa" alt="Second video" width="400"/>